 The meeting further agreed to insert a sentence in A.Suppl.4 in clause 6.4 to address the concepts highlighted in contributions C31 , C38 and C39.

 C40 was presented by UK.
 This multi-country contribution proposes to change the status of Supplement 4.
-In the contribution this document is proposed as new ITU-T A Series Recommendation.
+In the contribution this document is proposed as a new ITU-T A Series Recommendation.
 The main rationale would be to enhance consistency by mandating normatively current best practices on remote participation, which are mentioned in the text of the Supplement.

 The meeting agreed that the timing of approval, vis a vis the upcoming Plenipotentiary conference, which may update the related remote participation guidelines, may not be the best if we move into a Recommendation, which would require TAP approval process.
 The Supplement maintains the required flexibility to alter the content at next TSAG meeting, if the Plenipotentiary outcomes so require.

-The RG-WM agreed to continue working on this document as it is in the format as Supplement, for possible agreement at this meeting.
+The RG-WM agreed to continue working on this document as it is in the format of a Supplement, for possible agreement at this meeting.
 The option to move towards ITU-T A series Recommendation may be revisited at next TSAG meeting upon contribution producing an A.1 justification.
 This way the outcome from Plenipotentiary conference could be considered.

 TD305R2 was presented by the editor.
 This is the latest version of draft revised A.Suppl.4.
 More discussions will be done in an ad hoc session from 1030-1050 and if needed continue over lunchtime (1300-1400).